 - Match the proxy geography to the account's claimed location.
 An account that claims to be in Los Angeles should log in from LA-area IPs, not from New York one day and Tokyo the next.

 - Use mobile browser fingerprints.
-Since the IP is mobile, the browser fingerprint should also be mobile.
-Anti-detect browsers make this easy; desktop Chrome with a mobile proxy is a red flag.
+Since the IP is mobile, the browser fingerprint should be mobile too.
+Anti-detect browsers make this easy.
+Desktop Chrome with a mobile proxy is a red flag.

 - Respect rate limits.
 Instagram's per-account rate limits apply regardless of proxy type.
 Typical safe envelopes for automation: 20-40 DMs/day, 50-80 likes/day, 20-40 follows/day per account.

 - Avoid login bursts.
-Don't log in 20 accounts in 20 minutes from adjacent session IDs on the same carrier - it creates a pattern Instagram's fraud team watches for.
+Don't log in 20 accounts in 20 minutes from adjacent session IDs on the same mobile IP range.
+That creates a pattern Instagram's fraud team watches for.

-- Rotate carriers for account diversity.
-If you manage 100 accounts, spread them across 5-10 carriers rather than all 100 on T-Mobile.
+- Spread accounts across mobile IPs for diversity.
+If you manage 100 accounts, distribute them across many distinct sticky sessions rather than concentrating them on a narrow IP range.

 Mobile Proxies vs Residential Proxies for Instagram

 - Trust score.
 Mobile ~98%, Residential ~82%.
-On a platform as aggressive as Instagram, this difference translates to meaningfully different ban rates.
+On a platform as aggressive as Instagram, that difference translates to meaningfully different ban rates.

 - Cost.
-Mobile proxies are roughly 8-10x more expensive per GB ($5.50/GB vs $0.65/GB at Databay).
+Mobile proxies are roughly 4-5x more expensive per GB (from $2.5/GB vs residential plans from $0.90/GB at Databay).
 For low-value accounts or read-only scraping, residential is often the right economic choice.

 - Speed.
 Residential is faster (~1.1s) than mobile (~1.8s).
-For high-volume passive scraping, this matters.
+For high-volume passive scraping, that matters.
 For account management where each interaction is slow anyway, latency is irrelevant.

 - Fingerprint consistency.
 Mobile proxies match the device fingerprint (mobile browser, mobile user agent, mobile screen dimensions).
 Residential proxies paired with mobile fingerprints work but introduce a small anomaly signal.